Doug Munro (musician): Career as arranger and producer

 In 1991 Munro began arranging and producing with Joe Ferry.
 Ferry and Munro's first album was We Remember Pastorius, a tribute to jazz bassist Jaco Pastorius.
 Musicians on the album included Glenn Alexander, Rob Aries, Charles Blenzig, Andy Bloch, Joe Bonadio, Chris Botti, Randy Brecker, Hiram Bullock, Joey Calderazzo, Tommy Cosgrove, Kenwood Dennard, Dr. John, Mark Egan, Alex Foster, Eddie Gómez, Scott Healy, Anthony Jackson, Will Lee, George Mraz, Adam Nussbaum, and Dave Weckl.

 In 1992 Munro co-produced and arranged a series of recordings for Shanachie Records called The Soul of R&B (Vol 1, 2, 3).
 The series culminated in a live album and film recorded at the Lonestar Roadhouse in New York City.
 Musicians on the album included Cissy Houston, Chuck Jackson, Lani Groves, Johnny Kemp, Billy Vera, Cornell Dupree, Will Lee, Richard Tee, Dave Weckl, and the Uptown Horns.

 In 1993 Munro and Ferry did two more tribute albums for Shanachie, People Get Ready: A Tribute to Curtis Mayfield and Back to the Streets: Celebrating the Music of Don Covay.

-From 1993–1995 Munro continued to work with Joe Ferry as co-producer and arranger for Bluesiana Hot Sauce, and Bluesiana Hurricane which was recorded with Ray Anderson, Joe Bonadio, Michael Brecker, Will Calhoun, Eddie Gómez, Paul Griffin, Chuck St. Troy, Toots Thielemans, and Allen Toussaint.
+From 1993 to 1995 Munro continued to work with Joe Ferry as co-producer and arranger for Bluesiana Hot Sauce, and Bluesiana Hurricane which was recorded with Ray Anderson, Joe Bonadio, Michael Brecker, Will Calhoun, Eddie Gómez, Paul Griffin, Chuck St. Troy, Toots Thielemans, and Allen Toussaint.
 The Bluesiana recordings were the last recordings co-produced and arranged by the Munro/Ferry duo and the last for Shanachie.

 In 1994 Munro joined the ska band The Skatalites as co-producer and arranger for 1994's Hi-Bop Ska and 1996's Greetings from Skamania.
 The albums were produced by Ferry and recorded by the original Skatalites, Lloyd Brevett, Lloyd Knibb, and Tommy McCook, with guest appearances by Nathan Breedlove, Prince Buster, Devon James, David Murray, Bill Smith, Steve Turre, and Bobby Watson.
 Both albums received Grammy nominations.
 Munro and Ferry co-wrote the song "Skalloween" from Greetings from Skamania.

 In 1997 Munro added orchestrations to the original motion picture soundtrack for the Muhammad Ali documentary When We Were Kings which won the Academy Award for Best Documentary Film.

 In 2002 he started a nearly ten-year collaboration with Vitamin Records.
 The year also marked the start of a collaboration with producer and engineer Eric Helmuth.
 They worked on over 40 recording albums.
 Munro wrote string arrangements for over 300 songs on 34 different recordings for Vitamin Record's String Quartet Tribute albums.
 The first album was a tribute to Pink Floyd, the last (34th) was a tribute to Star Wars.
 The prominent featured players were Dave Keen, Deborah Assael-Migliori, and Michael Goetz (bass).
 Munro wrote compositions for the recordings, sometimes collaborating with Joe Ferry.

 Since 2010 Munro has done arranging for Vitamin Records.
 He has also produced lessons for Just Jazz Guitar, Premier Guitar, and TrueFire.com.